dan-fritchman/Thesis/content.md

 2. Transistor-level simulation is the sole means of evaluating those metrics;
 3. Even the production of simulation collateral and metric extraction is highly circuit and context-specific

 In short: fail across the board.
 Analog circuits have no "analog" to STA which applies universally and establishes a common success criteria.
 Each circuit must instead be evaluated against its own, generally circuit-specific, set of criteria.
 The success or failure of a comparator, an LC oscillator, and a voltage regulator each have depends on wholly different criteria.
 These criteria generally lack any efficient surrogates; their success can generally only be evaluated through transistor-level simulation.
 Such simulations scale poorly with the number of circuit elements, quickly requiring hours to complete on feasible contemporary hardware.
 Moreover their efficiency is dramatically reduced by the inclusion of _parasitic elements_, the very layout information that a PnR solver is attempting to optimize.
 Including a sufficiently high-fidelity simulation model for making productive layout decisions generally means requiring extensive runtimes.
 Embedding such evaluations in an iterative layout-optimizer has proven too costly to ever be deployed widely.
-Machine learning based optimizers such as BagNET [@chang2018bag2] use a combination of wholesale removal of layout elements (i.e. "schematic level" simulations) and lower-cost surrogate simulations (e.g. a DC operating point standing in for a high-frequency response) to evaluate design candidates.
+Machine learning based optimizers such as BagNET [@bagnet] use a combination of wholesale removal of layout elements (i.e. "schematic level" simulations) and lower-cost surrogate simulations (e.g. a DC operating point standing in for a high-frequency response) to evaluate design candidates.

 ## Semi-Related: PnR of Digital Logic "Standard Cells"

 Analog PnR has a semi-analogous sister problem: creation of the _cell libraries_ used by the digital PnR flow.
 The digital flow relies on the availability of a library of logic gates which can excute the core combinational logic functions (e.g. NAND, NOR, INV), sequential data storage (e.g. flip-flops and latches), and often more elaborate combinations thereof (e.g. and-or-invert operations or multi-bit storage cells).
 Common practice is to design these circuits, or at least their layouts, "the analog way", in graphical, polygon-by-polygon mode.

 These cells are highly performance, power, and area constrained, and accordingly provide highly challenging design-rule optimization problems in designing their layouts.
 This effort is highly leveraged.
-Like the bit-cells of widely used SRAM, the most core standard logic cells will be reused billions, probably trillions of times over.
+Like the bit-cells of widely used SRAM, the most core standard logic cells will be reused billions, sometimes trillions of times over.

 Modern standard cell libraries are large, often comprising thousands of cells.
 Modern designs also commonly require a variety of such libraries (or at least one even larger library) to make trade-offs between power, area, and performance.
 One set of cells may consistently choose a higher-performance, higher-power, higher-area design style, while another makes the opposite trade-off on all three.
-Mixing and matching of these library level trade-offs often cannot be done within a single design macro, or the output of a single PnR layout generation, as libraries making varying trade-offs often feature varying physical designs.
+Mixing and matching of these library level trade-offs often cannot be done within a single design macro, or the output of a single PnR layout generation, as libraries making varying trade-offs often feature mutually-incompatible physical designs, e.g. different cell-height "pitches".
 The aforementioned low-area library may be designed to a regular pitch of X, while the high-performance library to a pitch of Y, where X / Y is not a rational number (or at least not a convenient value of one).
 There has therefore been a longstanding desire to produce standard cell layouts more automatically, i.e. leveraging PnR-like techniques.

 This problem has many analogies to the analog PnR problem.
 Standard cells are principally comprised of individual transistors, which often feature a diverse set of complex, difficult to a priori encode in a set of PnR rules.
 They also differ in important respects, particulary those of incentives and intent.
 The desire for maximal area and power efficiency of standard cells drives a highly optimized design style.
 This is generally paired with a similarly stringent optimization criteria for producing their layouts.
 Techniques such as (mixed) integer linear programming ((M)ILP) are often deployed, e.g. in [@stdcell_routing_sat_burns] and [@bonncell], to produce layouts which provably optimize goals such as minimum area or maximum transistor-diffusion sharing.
-More recently, machine learning techniques such as [@nvcell] have been proposed to further search for these optima.
+The downside is, this scales poorly with circuit size, and is not especially fast even for small circuits.
+As noted in [@gupta98ilp], ILP based placement "implicitly explores all possible transistor placements".
+Recently research including [@nvcell] has propsed machine learning techniques to aid in searching these spaces.

 Analog layouts also have several key differences.
 Perhaps most importantly, each analog circuit layout tends to be "more custom", less amortized over vast numbers of instances created by the PnR flow.
 Each if often custom tuned to its environment, e.g. an op-amp that is in some sense general-purpose but whose parameteric design is highly tuned to its specific use case.

 Morever, these circuits often lack such clear optimality goals.
 Perhaps more important, even if they do have such a goal - e.g. that for "perfect" symmetry - solutions which acheive these optima are often fairly evident to designers knowledgeable of the circuit.
 In other words, the effort of the optimizer - which tends to be _slow_, for all but the smallest circuits - tends to go to waste.
-Where a standard-cell placer can, or at least is more likely to, find counterintuitive solutions that can be proven superior.
-Analog PnR is much less likely to do so.
-Even when it does, it generally must meet another, highly inscrutable optimailty constraint: the opinion of its analog designer!
+Where a standard-cell placer can, or at least is more likely to, find counterintuitive solutions that can be proven superior, analog PnR is much less likely to do so.
+Even when it does, it generally must meet another, highly inscrutable optimailty constraint: the opinion of its analog designer.

-## `AlignHdl21`
+## Ramifications for Analog PnR

+- Can't get as closed of a loop, no timing-style criteria
+- More designer involvement
+-

+---

-Berkeley IC research of the past decade has not been kind to the idea that analog circuits can be successfully laid out by PnR-style solvers.
-Emphasis on the BAG project and its programmed-custom model has been the primary artifact.
+Perhaps in part through first recongnizing these limitations, Berkeley IC research of the past decade has not been kind to the idea that analog circuits can be successfully laid out by PnR-style solvers.
+The BAG project and its programmed-custom model has been the primary artifact.
+Prior generations of libraries and frameworks, often called _silicon compilers_, (e.g. [@man1986cathedral]), or more specific circuit-focused families such as _datapath compilers_ and _SRAM compilers_ adopted similarly conceptual approaches.

+The primary downside to the programmed-custom frameworks remains: they are incredibly laborious to program.
+Layout of even relatively small custom circuits includes an incredible amount of detail, particularly relating to routing.
+Each programmed-custom framework attempts to layer over the most detailed layers with some more streamlined mental model.
+Many capitalize on PnR-style notions of integer tracks and routine grids.
+Layout21's Tetris model takes this a step further by dictating that all routing be specified in pairs of nets with 3D grid coordinates.

+All, or at least all familiar to the author, remain pretty tough.
+Generalizing these layout programs across circuit parameters - e.g. the size of devices, or the resolution of a DAC - makes them much more so.
+Perhaps the most challenging parameter to generalize across is _process technology_.
+Each technology-independent framework generally requires some interface to producing tech-specific content, including all physically-valued coordinates.
+BAG does so through an elaborate YAML markup specification per technology, coupled with process-portable low-level "p-cells" to produce primitive device layouts.

+Tetris, in contrast, takes the approach of digital PnR: it is agnostic about the source of primitive-level layouts.
+In the digital flow, standard cells are commonly generated "the analog way"; PnR operates solely on their abstract layouts, commonly provided as LEF.
+Tetris similarly separates the production of primitive-level cells and module-level combinations thereof.

+- Placement isnt so bad
+- Routing is abjectly awful
+- Theres a lotta analog constraints
 - Hdl21 is a great place to store all that metadata
--

 The relatively sad state of analog layout production does offer Think of a typical design feedback loop: